yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 as it would mean an invalid entry was sent.
 Fixing this only required [sending the correct information from the right keyboard type.](https://github.com/yuzu-emu/yuzu/pull/6333)

-Users reported crashes when pressing Enter after naming a ruleset or controller layout on `Super Smash Bros.
+Users reported crashes when pressing Enter after naming a ruleset or controller layout in `Super Smash Bros.
 Ultimate`.
 Turns out, the `QLineEdit::returnPressed` signal generated a [race condition](https://en.wikipedia.org/wiki/Race_condition), resulting in the crashes.
 [Switching to `Qt::QueuedConnection`](https://github.com/yuzu-emu/yuzu/pull/6339) solved the issue.